slazav/device2/Readme.md

 described in https://github.com/slazav/tcl-device (see Readme.md)

 Supported configuration options:
-* -prog -- name of the program
+* -prog -- name of the program (mandatory option)
 * -open_timeout -- timeout for device opening, seconds (default 20.0).
 * -read_timeout -- timeout for reading from the device, seconds (default  5.0).

+### Driver `usbtmc` -- using usbtmc kernel module.

+This driver supports devices connected via `usbtmc` kernel driver.
+It should work with all usual Agilent/Keysight devices connected via USB.
+Read timeout is set internally in the driver (5s?) but can be changed by -read_timeout option in the configuration file.
+Driver reads answer from the device only if there is a question mark '?' in the message.

-Supported actions:
+Supported configuration options:
-* ask -- send the command and read answer.
+* -dev -- name of serial device (mandatory option, e.g. `/dev/usbtmc0`)
+* -read_timeout -- timeout for reading from the device, seconds (default 0.0 - do not change).

+---
 ### Running the server

 Usage: